hannutt/FlaskApi/README.md

 The search for sqlite files starts when the user clicks the "access sqlite databases" checkbox.
 After the click, the JavaScript function creates an input field and a button element. enter the number of db files to search in the input field.
 Without restrictions, the program will search for all .db files on the c drive, and there may be several of them and they may take a lot of time.

+The user can also enter directories where the user does not want to search for .db files The directory names to be avoided are entered into the html input field, the content of which is passed to the python function.
+The Python function creates a list of words using the split method and passes the values ​​of the list to the method of the os.walk library.

 A found sqlite file can be selected by clicking on it.
 The click calls a jQuery function that passes the path and name of the clicked database file to the python function.
 This shows all tables from selected database.